Lee Westwood: Return to Europe

 In July 2019, Westwood finished tied for fourth in the 2019 Open Championship at Royal Portrush Golf Club in Northern Ireland.
 He has now finished 12 times in the top five of a major without actually winning.
 This was his best finish at the Open since 2013 and it earned him entry into the 2020 Masters Tournament.
 "It's brilliant," said Westwood.
 "Augusta is a very special place.
 I've played great there in the past and had a chance to win it.
 It is another course like Royal Portrush Golf Club that I don't strictly think is a bomber's paradise, although I think it helps.
 If you've played it a lot and you play it well, there are a lot of repeat winners.
 It will be lovely to go back."

 In January 2020, Westwood won the Abu Dhabi HSBC Championship on the European Tour.
 This tournament was part of the Rolex Series.
 This win meant he had won titles in four different decades on the European Tour.
 Westwood finished on 19 under par, two shots ahead of Tommy Fleetwood, Matt Fitzpatrick and Victor Perez.
 The 46-year-old shot a five-under-par 67 at the Abu Dhabi Golf Club to win the event for the first time.
 In December of that year, Westwood claimed his third Race to Dubai by finishing solo second in the season-ending DP World Tour Championship, Dubai.
 At 47 years of age, he became the oldest winner of the title.

 In March 2021, Westwood held the 54-hole lead at the Arnold Palmer Invitational.
 He eventually missed out by one shot to Bryson DeChambeau.
 This was his best result on the PGA Tour since his tied for second place at the 2016 Masters.
 The following week, Westwood again held the 54-hole lead at a PGA Tour event; The Players Championship.
 He shot an even-par 72 and finished second by one shot to eventual champion Justin Thomas.
 He won more than $1.6 million for this finish, the largest official cheque of his career to date.

+LIV Golf

 In June 2022, Westwood was suspended from the PGA Tour for playing in a LIV Golf event.
 In May 2023, the European Tour announced that he had resigned his membership of the tour.

 In April 2023, Westwood turned 50 and became age eligible for senior golf.
 He applied for entry to the 2023 Senior Open Championship, to be played in late July and for which he had fulfilled several exemption categories.
 However, in June he was denied entry due to outstanding fines to the European Tour, related to breaching conflicting tournament regulations.